 After removing the vomit, remove all the beddings, including the bedsheet, blankets, pillowcase, and mattress cover, to give it a good wash.
 Even though certain items were not affected by vomit, it is recommended to wash everything to get rid of the lingering smell.

-- A fragrance that can help in eliminating vomit smell
+A fragrance that can help eliminate vomit smell